Edinburgh is a stunning city and it’s fast becoming one of the most-visited tourist destinations in Europe.

 There’s so much more to the city than first meets the eye, and in this article you’ll discover a collection of interesting facts about Edinburgh’s 1,000 years of history and the people and events that transformed it from ‘Auld Reekie’ into ‘The Athens of The North’.

-As one of the most-visited cities in the world, Edinburgh has plenty to shout about when it comes to enchanting buildings, wonderful tourist attractions, beautiful green spaces and intriguing history.
+As the capital of Scotland and one of the most-visited cities in the world, Edinburgh has plenty to shout about when it comes to enchanting buildings, wonderful tourist attractions, beautiful green spaces and intriguing history.

 It’s the last point – the history – that’s perhaps the most interesting, with over 1,000 years of wars, plagues, religious upheavals and political conspiracies forging Edinburgh into the fascinating city that it is today.